Flappy-BoilerMaker/Flappy-One/README.md

 **Flappy-One** is an iOS game app inspire by Flappy Bird and Nyancat.

-Player touch then screen to make Nyancat fly and avoid obstacles.
+* Player touch then screen to make Nyancat fly and avoid obstacles.

-You can share your score to social media, view other people's score by location in map
+* Share your score to social media

+* view other people's score by location in map

 The App made by Apple Xcode using swift 3.